diegomiranda02/juris-graph-insights/README.md

 * **"What If" Analysis - Scenario Simulation:**

-    Imagine being a attorney who is presented with a new environmental regulation law under discussion in the legislative branch.
+    Imagine being an attorney who is presented with a new environmental regulation law under discussion in the legislative branch.
 This proposed law will modify the current law by altering its chapters, sections, and subsections.
 Utilizing graph analysis, the attorney can address significant inquiries such as, "What will be the impact of the changes to the existing environmental law on the cases I am handling?"
 Through simulating various scenarios, the attorney can predict possible legal outcomes and be equipped for any adjustments that may occur.

 * **Impacts of the Amendment to the Law on a Law Firm's Cases:**